The Causes and Treatment Options for TMJ / Jaw Pain

 When chewing, you put force on the food between your teeth and on the joint.
 The jaw is the lever and the TMJ is the fulcrum.
 More force goes to the joint surface than to what is between your teeth because the cartilage provides a smooth surface.
 This allows the joint to slide freely with very little friction.

-The forces of chewing are distributed over a wide area in the joint and reduces the risk of injury.
-There are also several muscles that contribute to opening and closing the jaw that help the TMJ function.
+The forces of chewing are distributed over a wide area in the joint and reduce the risk of injury.
+There are also several muscles that contribute to opening and closing the jaw that helps the TMJ function.

 When there is pain from the TMJ, it is usually the result of a displaced cartilage disc that causes pressure and stretches the sensory nerves surrounding it.
 If you experience a popping or clicking, this happens when the disk snaps into place as the jaw moves.
 Sometimes the chewing muscles may have spasms or may not function as efficiently as they should.
 This can also cause pain and tenderness.